Deceptrax123/Self-Supervised-Pseudolabelling-using-CSPDarknet-53/README.md

 ## Usage
 - To improve detections on YOLO models by learning a set of weights before fine tuning.
-- Detects multiple objects in the same image
+- SSL method to detect multiple objects in the same image
 - Saves on computation cost while training object detectors from scratch